repsistance/home/src/2020-12-01 dandelion-link.md

 Dandelion Link is as a community service we run so anyone can use to start building on top of Cardano official APIs right here, right now; without the need of syncing the ledger locally.

 And IT'S FREE!
 Forever.
-Unless you plan to use it for commercial projects ([contact us][contact-us] for that :)
+Unless you plan to use it for commercial projects ([contact us][contact-dandelion] for that :)

 ## Development